sophiaalexander/GANs-for-High-Schoolers/TUTORIAL.md

 To install everything needed from this repo, have `conda` available (I happen to use conda 4.6.8, but it also works fine on conda 1.x).
-Then go to the main folder `gandissect` and run the setup scripts in your command line:
+Then go to the main folder `gandissect` and run the setup scripts in your command:

 ```
 cd gandissect